drew-chen/boundless/docs/understandingTheCode.md

 4. Since we're using a route, we need to use Vue's `<router-view>` component.
 However, we also need to pass props to each of the sub-pages.
 Another problem is that the props aren't standardized.
 Some settings use more props and/or use different ones.
-Thus RouteWrapper files are used to conveniently pass the right props to the settings sub-pages.
+Furthermore, some settings listen to different events than others.
+Thus RouteWrapper files are used to conveniently pass the right props to the settings sub-pages and define which events need to be listened to.

 More details can be found in the comments of each of the files mentioned.

 ## Undoing Settings

-RouteWrappers was used to prevent navigating away from settings forms when there were unsaved changes.
+RouteWrappers was used to prevent navigating away from settings forms when there were unsaved changes. # todo To summarize, a dialog is opened within a mixin so that it's only opened when navigating away from unsaved changed changes and so that the next() navigation callback can be used.

-### Dialog
+### <a name="Dialog"></a>Dialog

 If changes were unsaved and the user navigates away, navigation is interrupted with a dialog with three options: